facebook/react-native-website/docs/integration-with-existing-apps.md

 > If you are using a starter kit for React Native, replace the "HelloWorld" string with the one in your index.js file (it’s the first argument to the `AppRegistry.registerComponent()` method).

 If you are using Android Studio, use `Alt + Enter` to add all missing imports in your MyReactActivity class.
-Be careful to use your package’s `BuildConfig` and not the one from the `...facebook...` package.
+Be careful to use your package’s `BuildConfig` and not the one from the `facebook` package.

-We need set the theme of `MyReactActivity` to `Theme.AppCompat.Light.NoActionBar` because some components rely on this theme.
+We need set the theme of `MyReactActivity` to `Theme.AppCompat.Light.NoActionBar` because some React Native UI components rely on this theme.

 ```xml
 <activity